ryanfowler/SwiftData/README.md

 Currently, it's as easy as dragging the file 'SwiftData.swift' into your project.
 Ensure that you've added 'libsqlite3.dylib' as a linked framework and that you've added '#import "sqlite3.h"' to your Briding-Header.h file.

+##Requirements

+- Xcode 6
+- iOS 7.0+

 ##Usage

 This section runs through some sample usage of SwiftData.

-The full API documentation can be found [here](http://www.google.com)
+The full API documentation can be found [here](http://ryanfowler.github.io/SwiftData)

 ####Table Creation